 [DRINKSWTR1] In a usual week, which of these beverages do you make with tap water from your home?
+We are interested in all tap water, whether or not it has been filtered or treated.
 Select all that apply.

 0 A cup of coffee